-Because MEFS only takes 5 minutes to complete, it is easy to test multiple times throughout the year.
-With MEFS, you now have the ability to track data over time and use it to inform your teaching practices.
+Because the MEFS App only takes 5 minutes to complete, it is easy to test multiple times throughout the year.
+With the MEFS App, you now have the ability to track data over time and use it to inform your teaching practices.

 An Efficient Measure